Oracle Backend for Microservices and AI

 Download

-Download the latest release of Oracle Backend for Spring Boot and Microservices.
+Download the latest release of Oracle Backend for Microservices and AI.

 Setup

-A custom installation, whether production or non-production, consists of defining the infrastructure followed by running the Configuration Management Playbook to build images and deploy the Microservices.
+A custom installation consists of defining the infrastructure followed by running the Configuration Management Playbook to build images and deploy the Microservices.

-For a production installation, you need to have a Kubernetes cluster and the kubectl command-line interface must be configured to communicate with your cluster.
+For a custom installation, you need to have a Kubernetes cluster and the kubectl command-line interface must be configured to communicate with your cluster.

 Download the Database or Oracle REST Data Services (ORDS) Images (Desktop Installation)

-The non-production installation provisions an Oracle database to the Kubernetes cluster.
+The desktop installation provisions an Oracle database to the Kubernetes cluster.
 The images must be downloaded from Oracle’s Container Registry before continuing.

 After installing Podman, process these steps: